ng-angular-stack/ng-query/apps/docs/signal-store.md

-# ng-query in Signal Store - Overview
+# @ng-query in Signal Store - Overview

 If the Angular `resource` are not enough for you, you may appreciate this tool that provide utilities function to handle server state management in declarative and reactive way.